bweatherson/iribook/04s-holism.md

 ## Atomism about Rational Belief

-In the previous chapter I argued for two individually necessary and jointly sufficient conditions for belief.
+In the previous chapter I argued for two individually necessary and jointly sufficient conditions for belief.^[This section is based on material from my -@Weatherson2012[sect.
+3.1].]
 They are

 1. In some possible decision problem, $p$ is taken for granted.
 2. For every question the agent is interested in, the agent answers the question the same way (i.e., giving the same answer for the same reasons) whether the question is asked unconditionally or conditional on $p$.